Keeping it real, online

 Aware of practice conversations we had delivered for the East of England Cancer Alliance, Maggie Tween, Senior Cancer Programme Manager at NHS Norfolk and Waveney Integrated Care Board, invited us to work with her team.
-Together we co-produced a conversation practice based training programme that could be easily integrated into the organisation’s wider communications training programme.
+Together we co-produced a conversation practice-based training programme that could easily integrate into the organisation’s wider communications training programme.

-“It was designed to very much mirror the two key insights from Cancer Alliances’ national work regarding what people newly diagnosed with cancer want: an acknowledgement that something significant has happened to them; and empathy about the impact this has had on their lives,” advised Maggie.
+“It was designed to very much mirror the two key insights from Cancer Alliances’ national work regarding what people with a new cancer diagnosis want: an acknowledgement that something significant is happening to them; and empathy about the impact this is having on their lives,” advised Maggie.

-“Our Care Navigators’ role is very much about skilful signposting.
-If they can get these two things right, we know it’s unlikely they’ll get into difficulty, and The Communication Practice’s team designed and delivered a three-hour forum theatre-style online workshop that did this.
+“Our Cancer Care Navigators’ role is very much about skilful signposting.
+If they can get these two things right, we know it’s unlikely they’ll get into difficulty.
+The Communication Practice’s team designed and delivered a three-hour forum theatre-style online workshop that did this.

-“The workshop was also expertly designed to foster feelings of belonging between participants, something too many online workshops simply failed at during the pandemic.
-After the session, participants all reported an increase in confidence, as well as expressing how positive they had found it as a bonding experience,” she explained.
+“The workshop was also expertly designed to foster feelings of belonging between participants, something too many online workshops failed at during the pandemic.
+After the session, participants all reported an increase in confidence, as well as expressing how positive they had found it as a bonding experience,” Maggie explained.